VictorTaelin/articles/0004-supercompilation-for-free/README.md

-## Supercompilation for free on the abstract algorithm
+# Supercompilation for free with the abstract algorithm

 The [abstract-algorithm](https://github.com/MaiaVictor/abstract-algorithm) is how I call a very simple (~200 LOC!), elegant abstract machine that evaluates λ-calculus terms optimally.
-With this article, I'll show 2 small experiments in which my 200-LOC JavaScript evaluator beats GHC (The Glorious Glasgow Haskell Compiler) by a few orders of magnitude.
+In this article, I'll show 2 small experiments in which my 200-LOC JavaScript evaluator beats GHC (The Glorious Glasgow Haskell Compiler) by a few orders of magnitude.

-### zipWith tuples
+## zipWith tuples

-Observe the following program:
+Mind the following program:

 ```haskell
 apply_n_times n f x = go n x where { go 0 r = r; go n r = go (n - 1) (f r) }